🏡Granny Annexe in the Garden – Do I Need Planning Permission in 2025

 - A small lounge area

-It can be attached to your main house or standalone — but once it becomes independent accommodation, it moves into more complex planning territory.
+It can be attached to your main house or standalone, but once it becomes an independent accommodation, it moves into more complex planning territory.

 💡 Why Are More Investors and Homeowners Building Them?